Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 I was so impressed to see each of my family members doing things they did best.
 Not just during the funeral preparation but during the entire caregiving process.

-- My aunt was the best suited for hands-on care (she lived with grandma her entire life).
+- My aunt was the best suited for hands-on care (she lived with Grandma her entire life).

 - However, my mom and uncle split the other duties based on their likes and strengths.

-- Mom was the runner and driver.
+- My mom was the runner and driver.

 2 Get Out of the House